ValeNimi4/ValeNimi4/README.md

 Muide mu profiilipilt on saadud Pixabayst, pildi tegi OpenClipart-Vectors.

 Hello!
 I am **ValeNimi***4*.
-I do little projects for example games.
+I do little projects for example games with Python.
 At the moment, I learn Qt, C and Javascript.
-I use linux by the way.
+I use linux by the way...
-I am Estonian.
+I am Estonian

 My profile picture is from Pixabay, picture was maked by OpenClipart-Vectors.